 This award is open to all Jr. Dairy Exhibitors and all breeds.
 No county fair entry is required.
 The protein is to be verified by official DHIA report; animal must have placed in the blue or red group of the class.
-Exhibitor must provide copy of official DHIA report to dairy superintendent prior to show.
+Exhibitor must provide copy of official DHIA report with the most recent 305-day completed record to dairy superintendent prior to show.